zerothi/sisl/docs/index.rst

   `Wannier90`_, etc. Secondly, there is intrinsic capability of orthogonal *and* non-orthogonal Hamiltonians.

 * Generic output files from DFT-software.
-A generic set of output files are implemented which provides easy examination of output files.
+A set of output files are implemented which provides easy examination of output files.

 * Command line utilities for processing of data files for a wide variety of file formats:

   * :ref:`script_sdata`
-    Read and transform *any* `sisl` data file.
+    Read and transform *any* sisl data file.
     This script is capable of handling geometries, grids, special data files such as binary files etc.